timenyin/timenyin/README.md

-### I am a freelancer currently using my creativity to bring ideas to life in Nigeria, Edo state.
-My Work is based on front-end web designs along with Adobe XD on UX and UI Designs.
+###Hi there! 👋🏼 I'm Harmony Timenyin and I'm a freelance designer 🎨 based in Nigeria's Edo State.
+My focus is on bringing ideas to life through front-end web designs 💻, as well as UX and UI designs using Adobe XD.
+I've designed over 30 websites across various categories and levels of complexity.

-### Hi there, I'm Harmony Timenyin -[https://harmony2k.netlify.app/] 👋
+### You can check out my portfolio at [https://harmony2k.netlify.app/] 👋
 ###  mechanical engineering in the university of Benin (UNIBEN) Edo state, Nigeria.👋👋

-## Having designed over thirty(30) different front-End website ranging from several categories at all levels, I am also well knowledgeable in using the UL/UX Adobe XD for my protoype.
+## Having designed over thirty(300) different front-End website and backend ranging from several categories at all levels, I am also well knowledgeable in using the UL/UX Adobe XD and figma for my protoype.

 - 🔭 I’m currently working on a [VS Code Course][https://harmony2k.000webhostapp.com/]!
 - 🌱 I’m currently learning Javascript, PHP 👋👋👋🤣😃